Bethany Hamilton: Early life

 Hamilton was born on February 8, 1990, to Tom and Cheri Hamilton in Lihue, Hawaii.
 She has two older brothers, Noah and Timothy.
 After learning how to surf at the age of three, Hamilton began surfing competitively at the age of eight and gained her first sponsorship by age 10.
 Hamilton was home-schooled from sixth grade through high school by her mother, a housewife, while her father was a waiter at a town café.

 Shark attack and recovery

-On October 31, 2003, 13-year-old Hamilton went for a morning surf along Tunnels Beach, Kauaʻi, with her best friend Alana Blanchard.
+On October 31, 2003, 13-year-old Hamilton went for a morning surf along Tunnels Beach, Kauaʻi, with her best friend Alana Blanchard and Alana's dad and brother.
 While Hamilton was lying on her surfboard stomach-down, a 14 ft tiger shark attacked her.
 It swiftly bit off Hamilton's left arm, which was dangling in the water, just below the shoulder.
 The Blanchards helped paddle Hamilton back to shore, then Alana's father fashioned a tourniquet out of a rash guard and wrapped it around the stump of her arm.
 Hamilton was rushed to Wilcox Medical Center.
 By the time she arrived there, Hamilton had lost over 60% of her blood and was in hypovolemic shock.
 Hamilton's father, who was scheduled to have knee surgery that same morning, was already there, but she took his place in the operating room with the same doctor.